ustb-owl/TinyMIPS/README.md

 # Project TinyMIPS

-Project TinyMIPS is dedicated to enabling undergraduates to build a complete computer system from scratch, which including:
+The Project TinyMIPS is dedicated to enabling undergraduates to build a complete computer system from scratch, which including:

 * TinyMIPS, a streamlined 22-instruction MIPS ISA processor.
 * TinyLang, a C like programming language and its compiler.